0x00wolf/red-team-cookbook/README.md

 ---

-The Red Team Cookbook (RTCB) is a guide to programmatically emulate the methods and techniques APTs employ at every stage of an attack.
-From enumeration & initial compromise, to establishing an advanced botnet command infrastructure, the author's goal is to amalgamate a comprehensive guide for performing techniques used by APTs in such a way that readers will be able to understand and emulate them in whatever legitimate application their job may require.
+The Red Team Cookbook (RTCB) is a practical guide to programmatically emulate the methods and techniques that advanced persistent threats (APTs) use at every stage of an attack.
+From enumeration and initial compromise, to establishing an advanced botnet command infrastructure, the author’s goal is to provide a comprehensive guide for performing techniques used by APTs in a way that readers can understand and emulate them for whatever legitimate application their job may require.

-The RTCB will focus on using object oriented Python and procedural C to provide programmatic solutions for the techniques malicious actors use to develope malware intended to target enterprise organizations.
-Readers will develop the ability to explain, execute, and automate a comprehensive array of techniques utilized in cyber-warfare.
+The RTCB focuses on using object-oriented Python and procedural C to provide programmatic solutions for the techniques that malicious actors use to develop malware that targets enterprise organizations.
+Readers will develop the ability to explain, execute, and automate a wide range of techniques used in cyber-warfare.

-RTCB features a number of tutorials, which are all Arch Linux centric.
-Readers can use individual components for their learning process, or follow along from cover to cover and be left with a strong comprehension of how APTs do bad things in a sophisticated manner.
-The RTCB assumes a solid understanding of programming - including OOP, as well as comfortable Linux administration.
-This is not intended to be a stockpile for script kiddies, but a method of learning and developing FUD tooling for red-team operators and penetration testers.
+The RTCB features a number of tutorials, which are all based on Arch Linux.
+Readers can use individual components for their learning process, or follow along from start to finish and gain a strong understanding of how APTs conduct sophisticated attacks.
+The RTCB assumes a solid understanding of programming - including object-oriented programming (OOP), as well as comfortable Linux administration.
+This is not intended to be a collection of scripts for script kiddies, but a method of learning and developing fully undetectable (FUD) tooling for red-team operators and penetration testers.

-Finally, RTCB's final section is devoted to demonstrating how you can use AI to kick your Red-Teaming into hyperdrive.
+The final section of the RTCB is devoted to demonstrating how you can use artificial intelligence (AI) to enhance your red-teaming capabilities.

 ---